moogacs/docs.buf.build/docs/reference/images.md

 ## Creating Images

 Images are created using `buf build`.
-If the current directory contains a valid [`buf.yaml`](../configuration/v1/buf-yaml.md), building an Image is as simple as:
+If the current directory contains a valid [`buf.yaml`](../configuration/v1/buf-yaml.md), building an image is as simple as:

 ```sh
 $ buf build -o image.bin
 ```

-The resulting Image is written to the `image.bin` file.
+The resulting Buf image is written to the `image.bin` file.
 Of note, the ordering of the FileDescriptorProtos is carefully written to mimic the ordering that `protoc` would produce, for both the cases where imports are and are not written.